JulianLutterman/Gradingflow/README.md

 ## How It Works: The Architecture

 This project is built on a modern, serverless architecture designed for scalability and rapid development.
+It's a "first principles" stack, meaning no high-level AI frameworks like LangChain—just direct, purposeful API calls for maximum control and transparency.

 <p align="center">
   <img src="https://img.shields.io/badge/Frontend-Vanilla_JS-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black" alt="Vanilla JS">